vanilla/vanilla-cli/src/Vanilla/FrontendTools/README.md

 #### 1.0

 This build process is primary `gulp` based.
-It builds stylesheets using `node-sass`, bundles javascript with `webpack` and `babel`, generates icon-fonts from svg's and compresses image assets.
+It builds stylesheets using `node-sass`, bundles javascript with `webpack` and `babel`, and compresses image assets.

 This build process relies on the addon having the following structure for its source files: